poppy-project/poppy-docs/README.md

 Documentation is also available to download as [PDF](https://www.gitbook.com/download/pdf/book/poppy-project/poppy-docs).

-# How to contribute

-The Poppy Documentation under the [Creative Commons Attribution-ShareAlike 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
-Everyone is free to edit, correct and share the documentation.

 ## Where to start

 There are some of places where you can find something to contribute to: